Badaro/MTGODecklistParser/README.md

 # MTGODecklistParser
-Library to load data from the MTGO website in C#
+C# library to load data from the MTGO website.
+Check integration tests for usage.